The Definitive Guide To Paying Off Credit Card Debt

 Table of Contents

 Credit cards are convenient pieces of plastic that make spending fun.
 Many offer cashback or free miles every time you spend.
 What could be the downside?
 Three words: credit card debt.
 No one tells you that making minimum payments results in high interest rate charges or that your credit card balance is related to your credit score.
-With the pandemic pushing many to spend beyond their limits, many Americans are looking for ways to settle their debts.
-This article discusses credit card debt, its relation to credit score, and various ways to achieve debt relief.
+With rising prices pushing many to spend beyond their limits, many Americans are looking for ways to settle their debts.
+This article discusses credit card debt, how it impacts your credit score, and how to address it.

 Credit card debt accounts for a large portion of American debt, totaling nearly $895 billion in early 2020.
 The Federal Reserve numbers show that: